-He didn't stay there long, however, in 1987, he joined Apple for the first time.
+He didn't stay there long, however, and in 1987, he joined Apple for the first time.
 It was Apple in the years without Steve Jobs.
 And by 1988, InfoWorld was saying, apparently in all seriousness, that Schiller's "job title is 'Techno Rambo' in Apple's new Business Multimedia Group."

-That was in a report about that year's Comdex in Las Vegas where, the publication reported, Schiller would be demonstrating an interactive presentation tool, built with Apple's Hypercard –– and Macromedia's Videoworks.
+That was in a report about that year's Comdex in Las Vegas where, the publication reported, Schiller would be demonstrating an interactive presentation tool, built with Apple's Hypercard — and Macromedia's Videoworks.

 After six years with Apple, and then two at Firepower Systems, Schiller moved to Macromedia in 1995 as vice president of product marketing.

-Perhaps he might even still be there, but in 1997, Steve Jobs was back at Apple and Phil Schiller rejoined the company.
+In 1997, Steve Jobs was back at Apple and Phil Schiller rejoined the company.

-It's because of Phil Schiller at the iPod gained a clickwheel.
+It's because of Phil Schiller at the iPod gained a click wheel.
 Rival MP3 players, before the iPod, all required you to repeatedly tap a Next or Down button to go through music.
 Schiller says he wanted a one-handed way to scroll quickly as you're jogging, and he came up with the wheel.

 Despite always being on the marketing side, his role has seemingly never been about taking whatever product he's given and making a nice poster of it.

 Just as much as with design, marketing is deep-rooted within Apple and Phil Schiller has been at the heart of that for over two decades.

 Recognizing his contribution, Apple promoted him to Apple Fellow in August 2020, a prestigious position that grants additional stock options.
 He reports directly to Apple CEO Tim Cook, who said Phil Schiller will "continue to provide the incredible thought partnership and guidance that have defined his decades at Apple."